na-na-hi/renget/archive/smgenloreNPCs.md

 #   -> Non-Playable Canon Entities <-

 So.
 Did you know that those Titans and AI Bosses you've been fighting are the actual in-game versions of multiple named deities?
 And that various Ults / Card Arts give us designs for other mythological entities / creatures? ~~And that the devs can't give a straight fucking answer to save their lives for, so I'm just going to ignore their various contradictions and give every single recognisable figure if it fits the description.
-Seriously, these jokesters tried to pass off that the Fire Giant wasn't Surt at one point, after already saying it was Surt multiple times and being the most well-known NPC feature in the game - chalk it up to lack of communication in-studio, I'm doing them a fucking favor anyways.~~
+Seriously, these jokesters tried to pass off that the Fire Giant wasn't Surt at one point, after already saying it was Surtr multiple times and being the most well-known NPC feature in the game - chalk it up to lack of communication in-studio, I'm doing them a fucking favor anyways.~~
 While I've reserved some of the various other names for the in-lore interludes throughout the summary *(e.g. Mordred's design shows up when covering Arthur's backstory)*, I'll list the ones that don't really otherwise fit anywhere else, here.

 Also, as a heads up, while I am a fucking genius and a master of mythological dealings - there are times when I might have had smoke blown up my ass *(I've caught enough of them myself to know when some sperg is just playing headcanon)*.
 As such, while I'll usually (and quite obviously) indicate when a given depiction is a bit shaky, treat this entire thing with a slight shred of healthy doubt *(~2-3% doubt should do you fine - honestly I'm not a fucking moron, I've caught enough errors when dealing with the lore, it's everybody else who's retarded)*